Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Label Shift

-Furthermore, some algorithms not only learn features $\Phi(X)$ that satisfy equalized odds under GLS, but also impose additional fairness-related constraints that have been previously mentioned.
-Regarding EIC (see conditional distribution invariance in Section \ref{sec:Fairness}), \citet{guo2021out} combine IRM with the invariance of $P\big(\Phi(X) \mid Y, E=e\big)$ to address the issue of IRM yielding undesired solutions under strong triangle spuriousness.
-Moreover, a number of works require that both $P\big(\Phi(X) \mid Y, E=e\big)$ and $P\big(\Phi(X) \mid E=e\big)$ remain invariant across different environments.
-This additional condition aligns with the Marginal Distribution Invariance discussed in Section \ref{sec:Fairness}.
-Specifically, in Scatter Component Analysis \citep{ghifary2016scatter} and Domain Invariant Class Discriminative learning \citep{li2018domain}, the authors propose methods to use MMD in different ways to align both the class-conditional distribution $P\big(\Phi(X) \mid Y, E=e\big)$ and the marginal distribution $P\big(\Phi(X), E=e\big)$ across different $e$.
-The Conditional Invariant Adversarial Networks \citep{li2018deep} and Conditional Invariant Domain Generalization \citep{li2018domainG} leverage adversarial networks and kernel mean embedding, respectively, to ensure that both the class-conditional distribution and the normalized marginal distributions remain unchanged across environments.
-Alleviating Semantic-level Shift \citep{wang2020alleviating} similarly encourages the model to achieve alignment of both $P\big(\Phi(X) \mid Y, E=e\big)$ and $P\big(\Phi(X), E=e\big)$ through adversarial learning and the construction of semantic-level feature vectors.
+Specifically, Scatter Component Analysis~\citep{ghifary2016scatter} and Domain Invariant Class Discriminative learning~\citep{li2018domain} use MMD in different ways to align both the class-conditional distribution $P\big(\Phi(X) \mid Y, E=e\big)$ and the marginal distribution $P\big(\Phi(X) \mid E=e\big)$ across different $e$.
+The Conditional Invariant Adversarial Networks~\citep{li2018deep} and Conditional Invariant Domain Generalization~\citep{li2018domainG} leverage adversarial networks and kernel mean embedding, respectively, to ensure that both the class-conditional distribution and the normalized marginal distributions remain unchanged across environments.
+Alleviating Semantic-level Shift~\citep{wang2020alleviating} similarly encourages the model to achieve alignment of both $P\big(\Phi(X) \mid Y, E=e\big)$ and $P\big(\Phi(X)\mid E=e\big)$ through adversarial learning and the construction of semantic-level feature vectors.